 You're destroying and you're hurting.

-And none of the other candidates have this thin skin.
+None of the other candidates have this thin skin.

-Here's uh uh Ann in Carrollton, Virginia.
+Here's Ann in Carrollton, Virginia.

-Hi, Ann, welcome to the EIB network.
+Welcome to the EIB Network.

 Yes, thank you for taking my call.

-Um what I'd like to hear is why you feel that Romney is a true conservative, because I honestly don't know a lot about him.
+What I'd like to hear is why you feel that Romney is a true conservative, because I honestly don't know a lot about him.

-I I really have not made up my mind.
+I really have not made up my mind.

 Honestly, I haven't.

-So to me that doesn't equate with a conservative.
+So to me, that doesn't equate with a conservative.

 And also, he forces people to get health insurance, which doesn't sound like a conservative.